dskinnion/electoral-college/README.md

 Franklin D. Roosevelt.
 As such, the comparisons made between the Democratic and Republican Parties only include the years from 1932 to 2016.

+This project seeks to investigate whether or not the Electoral College truly helps Republicans, as many have argued in recent years.